kmayerb/tcrdist3-ms/README.md

 ### Contents

-Tutorials using tcrdist3 with meta-clonotypes (discovery, tabulation, and beta-binomial counts regression) These executable tutorials cover the primary computational methods used in Mayer-Blackwell et al. 2020.
+These executable tutorials cover the primary computational methods used in Mayer-Blackwell et al. 2020, using tcrdist3 for meta-clonotypes discovery, tabulation, and testing in beta-binomial counts regressions.

 1. `tutorial_find_metaclonotypes.py` - define meta-clonotypes from antigen-associated MIRA TCR β-chain data.